Building Great Stories With the Innovative Oh Captain, My Captain Card Game

 The Oh Captain, My Captain card game can best be compared to other story-building titles like Once Upon a Time, but instead of providing players with nouns, verbs and concepts that they need to try and work into the story on their turn, they are given complete freedom to drive the story wherever they want.
 That can unleash a lot of creativity, but on the negative side that approach can also lead to some pretty nonsensical stories that are filled with more holes in the plot than a sinking ship that is already half underwater.

 Even though each player is fully independent in their choices, a little teamwork and cooperation will go a long way to making Oh Captain, My Captain more enjoyable for everyone.
 Also, the lack of direction beyond the sparse question cards might make the game seem pretty intimidating for shy players who don’t want to be judged too harshly if what they are able to come up with does not make sense or ends up being kind of boring.
-Not everyone is creative like that and starting with nothing other than a vague concept can be rough when someone is placed on the spot like that.
+Not everyone is creative in that way and starting with nothing other than a vague concept can be rough when someone is placed on the spot like that.

 We played Oh Captain, My Captain with a tight group of friends who have role-played together and also enjoyed a lot of board game nights in the past.
 Because of that, everything fit together perfectly, and everyone had a really great time trying to push the story and make it either more believable or perhaps more absurd.
 Some of our stories were really hilarious and we almost spent more time laughing about them than we did playing.
 But that was after we played a few rounds and felt comfortable branching out and adding in some crazy story elements.

-Oh Captain, My Captain might not be the best ice-breaker type of game for a group of players that don’t know each other too well or for a bunch of strangers.
+Oh Captain, My Captain might not be the best ice-breaker type of game for a group of players who don’t know each other too well or for a bunch of strangers.
 But it’s practically perfect if your group of creative players are good friends who have played together before.
 That way, they can really spread their creative wings and play off one another, enjoying the unlimited adventures that Oh Captain, My Captain has to offer to the right group.
 And that is truly a prize that is worth questing after.

 Book Publishers: